tsenovilla/pyreptasks/README.md

 License: pyreptasks is available under the MIT license.
 See LICENSE.txt for more information.

 If you have in mind some functionality deserving to be included in "pyreptasks", let me know it!
-I will be happy to include it in a new version :smile:
+I will be happy to include it in future releases :smile: